StellaKahianyu/PowerBI_Chocolate-Sales-Dashboard/README.md

 4. Interact with charts, tables, and cards to uncover insights.

 **Business Impact**
-*This dashboard helps stakeholders to:
+* This dashboard helps stakeholders to:
-     1.Quickly identify top products, regions and salespeople.
+     1. Quickly identify top products, regions and salespeople.
-     2.Monitor monthly and yearly trends.
+     2. Monitor monthly and yearly trends.
-     3.Support operational planning and strategic decision-making.
+     3. Support operational planning and strategic decision-making.
-     4.Communicate insights visually and effectively.
+     4. Communicate insights visually and effectively.